Hasselblad X1D versus Canon 5D Mark IV

 |Sony A7R II (⇒ lft | rgt)||127 mm||96 mm||60 mm||625 g||290||YES||2015||3,199||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 5D Mark IV was launched at a markedly lower price (by 61 percent) than the X1D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Hasselblad X1D features a medium format sensor and the Canon 5D Mark IV a full frame sensor.
 The sensor area in the 5D Mark IV is 40 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 1.0.
 The sensor in the X1D has a native 4:3 aspect ratio, while the one in the 5D Mark IV offers a 3:2 aspect.